Maybe you're divorced. Maybe you and your partner butt heads during meetings. Here's how experienced educators say you should handle the situation.

 Parent-teacher conferences aren’t exactly the most comfortable meetings.
 There you sit with your child’s teacher, trying to suss out the severity of the situation: Why were you called in?
 What might be the problem?
 Is everything in order?
 Did your kid make one too many booger jokes again?
 It can be an awkward, stressful time — for you, your spouse, and the teacher.
 And any teacher will tell you that the tension can be ramped up to directed-by-Denis-Villeneuve-levels if you and your partner have issues that are bleeding through.
 Maybe you’re divorced.
 Maybe you’re in the midst of a separation.
 Maybe you just have different parenting styles and butt heads in these situations.
 Whatever the case, you’re having a hard time in a situation where you need to communicate as a unified front — a situation that’s not about you, but your kid.
-We reached out to a number of experienced teachers to ask them about the best way to approach a PT meeting between parents-at-odds.
+We reached out to several experienced teachers to ask them about the best way to approach a PT meeting between parents-at-odds.

 Email the Teacher Ahead of Time